sofiemartins/HiRep/Doc/user_guide/input_file.md

 ## Parallelization

-Configurate the decomposition into local lattices by determining the MPI decomposition.
-For example the smallest local lattice is `3x3x3x3`, so an allowed configuration would be
+Configure the decomposition into local lattices by determining the MPI decomposition.
+For example, the smallest local lattice is `3x3x3x3`, so an allowed configuration would be

 ```
 GLB_T = 6